In the guide

 This guidance is for England, Scotland and Wales

 Consumer products must be 'safe'.
-Safety can be assessed by the application of standards; if the product complies with a designated UK standard, it is automatically taken to be safe.
+Safety can be assessed by the application of standards; if the product complies with a designated standard*, it is automatically taken to be safe.
 This is known as a presumption of conformity.

 The General Product Safety Regulations 2005 (GPSR) provide the main basis for ensuring the safety of consumer goods by imposing certain controls.
 These ensure that all products intended for or likely to be used by consumers under normal or reasonably foreseeable conditions are safe.

 As a retailer or wholesaler of consumer goods whose actions do not affect the safety of the goods (this is termed a 'distributor' under the Regulations), you will have certain obligations.
 These obligations also apply to businesses that hire out or supply second-hand goods or supply goods as part of a service.

-Where a product is already subject to other existing regulations (for example, toys) then those regulations will apply to that product; the GPSR do not apply to the safety of a product where there are specific provisions in UK law governing all aspects of its safety.
-As such, they operate as a kind of 'mop-up' set of regulations.
+Where a product is already subject to other existing regulations (for example, toys) then those regulations will apply to that product.
+The GPSR do not apply to the safety of a product where there are specific provisions of UK law governing all aspects of its safety; instead, they operate as a kind of 'mop-up' set of regulations.

-However, the GPSR will apply where they go further than the existing regulations in terms of the specific aspects of safety covered and the extent of the obligations on distributors.
+However, the GPSR do apply where they go further than the existing regulations in terms of the specific aspects of safety covered and the extent of the obligations on distributors.
 The GPSR apply to all products intended for or likely to be used by consumers (even if not intended for them) that are supplied or made available; the test would be whether a consumer can purchase the product without challenge.
 This includes products supplied or made available to consumers for their own use in the course of a service - for example, gym equipment for use in a gym, high chairs provided for use by diners in a restaurant and trolleys for use by shoppers.

 The following types of consumer goods would fall within the GPSR:

-- children's articles such as cots, prams, high chairs, bunk beds
+- children's articles such as cots, prams, high chairs and bunk beds